Funding

 Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD project.

-The PhD will be based in the School of the Environment, Geography and Geosciences and will be supervised by Professor Donald Houston and Dr Caroline Day
+The PhD will be based in the School of the Environment and Life Sciences and will be supervised by Professor Donald Houston and Dr Caroline Day

 The work on this project will: